 Robert Reid (Artistic Director) is a freelance playwright, director and academic.
 He was Artistic Director and a founding member of the independent theatre company Theatre in Decay and also of the experimental puppet and visual theatre company Terrible Comfort.
 He most recently had his play The Joy of Text produced at Melbourne Theatre Company.
 Robert recently published Hello World!
 Promoting the Arts on the Net, a Platform Paper for Currency House.
-He is the editor of Australian Puppeteer, the national puppetry magazine for UNIMA Australia; a reviewer for theatrealive.com; a panelist for the Greenroom awards Alternative and Hybrid Panel; a regular panelist for Arts Victoria; and host of the Meant to Be Spoken events for the Melbourne Writers Festival.
+He was the editor of Australian Puppeteer, the national puppetry magazine for UNIMA Australia; and is currently a reviewer for theatrealive.com; a panelist for the Greenroom awards Alternative and Hybrid Panel; a regular panelist for Arts Victoria; and host of the Meant to Be Spoken events for the Melbourne Writers Festival.
 He graduated from the Victorian College of the Arts with a post graduate diploma in directing in 2000, holds a Masters Degree in Creative Industry (Scriptwriting) from Queensland University of Technology and is currently completing a PhD in Australian Theatre History at La Trobe University.

 Ben McKenzie (Game Mechanic) is an actor, scientician, comedian, feminist, improviser, geek, voiceover artist, games player, presenter, nerd, writer and ginger.
 Described as ‘geek comedy’s patron saint’ (T-Squat Magazine) and ‘the anti-Hitler’ (Boxcutters), Ben has written and performed sketch comedy, comedy science lectures and stand-up for over a decade.
 He founded production companies Shaolin Punk, Museum Comedy and (with others) Pop Up Playground, created the long-running improvised comedy Dungeon Crawl, and appeared in The Bazura Project and Woodley for the ABC.
-Ben was recently published in the anthology Geek Mook by Vignette Press, is currently working as Production Manager on the 2012 Freeplay Independent Games Festival, and hopes to launch a new game discussion podcast, “Losing An Eye”, later in the year.
+Ben was recently published in the anthology Geek Mook by Vignette Press, was Production Manager on the 2012 Freeplay Independent Games Festival, and hopes to launch a new game discussion podcast, “Losing An Eye”, later in the year.
 Ben’s Internest is labcoatman.com.au, and you can follow him on Twitter at @labcoatman.
 His favourite dinosaur is Stegosaurus.